run-ai/docs/docs/admin/integration/deepspeed.md

 ## AI Workload - Cifar10

-This article will use `Cifar 10`, which is a dataset that contains thousands of images and an image recognition model.
+This article uses the  `Cifar 10` dataset to demonstrate how to work with DeepSpeed on Run:ai.
+This dataset contains thousands of images and an image recognition model.
 For more information about the `Cifar 10` model go to: [CIFAR-10 and
 CIFAR-100 datasets(toronto.edu)](https://www.cs.toronto.edu/~kriz/cifar.html)

 Microsoft has released an examples of DeepSpeed training models in the following repository: [microsoft/DeepSpeedExamples: